shaneholloman/agentic-cursorrules/README.md

 Important note: The `.cursorrules` file needs to be in your current working directory where you'll run the agent generator.
 If there's already a `.cursorrules` file available in the root folder, it will be used instead of the current directory files.

-## Setting Up Multiple Agents
+## Using Domain-Specific Markdown Files

 ### Setup Requirements
-- Cursor version 0.43 or higher
+- A project with distinct architectural boundaries
-- Sufficient system resources for multiple instances
+- Clear domain separation (e.g., frontend/backend/database)

 ### Creating Multiple Agent Windows
 1. Use `CMD/CTRL + Shift + P` to open the command palette